372groupproject/milestones-team18-yuniaohu-yanzhaoli/README.txt

 open the p2.error file by UCBLogo compiler. type the throw_error in to command line to throw the error

+open the p3.array file by compiler(FSMlogo).
+input myarray in to the command line to print  the result.

+open the p3.char file by compiler(FSMlogo).
+input mychar in to the command line to print  the result.

-open the p3.array file by compiler click on the white triangle. input array in to the command line to print  the result.
+open the p3.list file by compiler(FSMlogo).
+input mylist in to the command line to print  the result.

 open the p3.error1 file by compiler click on the white triangle. input my_repeat in to the command line to get error